Code-Lab-1/programming-skills-portfolio-jrj2004/Chapter 6- Loops/Exercises/README.md

 &nbsp;
 &nbsp;
+prompt="\nwhat topping what you like on your pizza?" prompt+="\nEnter'quit' when you are finished" while True:
+    topping=input(prompt)
+    if topping!='quit':
+        print("I'll add", topping ,"to your pizza.")
+    else:
+        break
 ## Exercise 2: Movie Tickets: :ballot_box_with_check:

 A movie theater charges different ticket prices depending on a person’s age.
 If a person is under the age of 3, the ticket is free; if